-I know Options has referred to the investment due diligence it carried out in relation to Store First, but in my view, it should neither have accepted Mr H's introduction from CL&P nor proceeded with his application to open the SIPP.
-Therefore, I consider it's fair and reasonable to uphold this complaint on that basis alone without considering the due diligence it carried out on the Store First investment.
+I know both Ms R and Options have referred to the investment due diligence it carried out in relation to Store First and GAS Verdant investments, but in my view, it should neither have accepted Ms R's introduction from CL&P nor proceeded with her application to open the SIPP and/or make the investments.
+Therefore, I consider it's fair and reasonable to uphold this complaint on that basis without considering the due diligence it carried out on the investments.

-Did Options act fairly and reasonably in proceeding with Mr H's instructions?
+Did Options act fairly and reasonably in proceeding with Ms R's instructions?

 I note that Options has made the point that COBS 11.2.19R obliged it to execute investment instructions.
 It effectively says that once the SIPP has been established, it is required to execute the specific instructions of its client.
-Before considering this point, I think it is important for me to reiterate that, it was not fair and reasonable for Options to have accepted Mr H's SIPP application from CL&P in the first place.
-So, in my opinion, Mr H's SIPP should not have been established and the opportunity to execute investment instructions or proceed in reliance on an indemnity should not have arisen at all.
+Before considering this point, I think it is important for me to reiterate that, it was not fair and reasonable for Options to have accepted Ms R's SIPP application from CL&P in the first place.
+So, in my opinion, her SIPP should not have been established and the opportunity to execute investment instructions or proceed in reliance on an indemnity should not have arisen at all.
 In any event, Options' argument about having to execute the transaction as a result of COBS 11.2.19R was considered and rejected by the judge in BBSAL.
 In that case Jacobs J said: